dashbird/site/content/knowledge-base/monitoring/failure-detection-and-alerting.md

 ![Dashbird Error States](/images/docs/error-states.png)

 Another benefit is setting up custom alerting policies.
 Developers can control which AWS Lambda functions to monitor, for example.
-Perhaps testing and experimental functions can be igored, but production ones must be monitored closely.
+Perhaps testing and experimental functions can be ignored, but production ones must be monitored closely.

 The screenshot below illustrates a policy to monitor timeout failures in a given Lambda functions.